Veteran Education Benefits (VA)

 Active duty servicemembers and veterans may be eligible to receive Chapter 30 education benefits.
 Under this entitlement, the VA sends funds directly to the student.
 Learn more about Chapter 30 and eligibility requirements on the VA website.

-Individuals who qualify for Chapter 31 benefits work with a vocational rehabilitation counselor to develop an educational plan.
+Individuals who qualify for Chapter 31 benefits work with a veteran readiness counselor to develop an educational plan.
 Under this entitlement, the VA sends funds for mandatory tuition and fees directly to the university.
 Learn more about Chapter 31 and eligibility requirements on the VA website.

 Chapter 35—Dependents’ Educational Assistance